aberner6/ITP-DWD-Fall-2012-Simple-server/README.md

 For this example you only need to install Flask once.
 It will then be available for all future Python scripts that import it.

-**HOWEVER, future web servers in the ITP DWD class will be running with Virtualenv, to encapsulate all required modules/libraries.**
+**NOTE: future web servers in the ITP DWD class will be running with Virtualenv, to encapsulate all required modules/libraries.
+The ITP DWD class will be installing with PIP with an alternative command. **

 ------